 \subsection{Learning a High-level policy}

 A more sophisticated version of simply learning a few parameters of a model-based controller is to learn a policy that works in concert with a model-based controller.
-For instance, finding foothold locations for locomotion, given a general map of the environment, is a highly challenging task for model-based controllers.
-Or model-based controllers are sensitive to the precision of their underlying model, hence a residual policy can correct for this model discrepancy.
+For instance, given a general map of the environment, finding foothold locations for locomotion is a highly challenging task for model-based controllers.
+Furthermore, model-based controllers are sensitive to the precision of their underlying model, hence a residual policy can correct for this model discrepancy.

-\cite{villarreal2020mpc,byun2021learning,xu2022learning,omar2023safesteps} learn a contact planner that, given the terrain map, finds safe foothold locations and passes them to an MPC module to optimize ground reaction forces. \cite{gangapurwala2022rloc} train an RL policy that generates desired foot locations which are tracked using a model-based whole-body controller. \cite{taouil2023quadrupedal} develop a footstep location planner for a given low-level controller that is conditioned on a desired velocity. \cite{ravi2024efficient} leverage the power of diffusion models in handling multi-modal datasets to learn in a supervised fashion a policy that outputs contact plans for MPC. \cite{gangapurwala2021real} leverage DRL to learn a feedback trajectory corrector to update the output of trajectory optimization that is then stabilized using a whole-body controller. \cite{yang2022fast} learn a high-level policy to transition between different gaits. \cite{viereck2021learning,xie2022glide} learn a centroidal trajectory planner that generates desired forces and body trajectories that are fed to an inverse dynamics controller for tracking.
+\cite{villarreal2020mpc,byun2021learning,xu2022learning,omar2023safesteps} learn a contact planner that, given the terrain map, finds safe foothold locations and passes them to an MPC module to optimize ground reaction forces. \cite{gangapurwala2022rloc} train a policy that generates desired foot locations which are tracked using a model-based whole-body controller. \cite{taouil2023quadrupedal} develop a footstep location planner for a given low-level controller that is conditioned on a desired velocity. \cite{dhedin2024diffusion} leverage the power of diffusion models in handling multi-modal datasets to learn in a supervised fashion a policy that outputs contact plans for MPC. \cite{gangapurwala2021real} leverage DRL to learn a feedback trajectory corrector to update the output of trajectory optimization that is then stabilized using a whole-body controller. \cite{yang2022fast} learn a high-level policy to transition between different gaits. \cite{viereck2021learning,xie2022glide} learn a centroidal trajectory planner that generates desired forces and body trajectories that are fed to an inverse dynamics controller for tracking.